Spiedr.com

 Vegetation & Fuel Management

 The best way to manage wildfires is by preventing them in the first place.
 So, what can forestry experts do to reduce the risk of wildfires?
-They practice what we call vegetation and fuel management.
+They practice what we call wildland fuel management consulting.
 Let’s get into what that means.

 What Are Fuels?